ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/function-data-sources.md

 # Functions data sources
 {: #function-data-sources}

 Review the data sources that you can use to retrieve information about your {{site.data.keyword.cos_full_notm}} instance.
 All data sources are imported as read-only information.
-You can reference the output parameters for each data source by using Terraform interpolation syntax.
+You can reference the output parameters for each data source by using Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax.
 {: shortdesc}

-Before you start working with your data source, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## `ibm_function_action`